panaversity/learn-applied-generative-ai-fundamentals/02_generative_ai_for_beginners/PROJECTS/01_hello_gemini/readme.md

 # Project 1: LangChain Hello World Project

-In this Project, we will create a simple LangChain Colab Notebook that uses the **Google Gemini Flash model** to answer user questions.
+In this Project, we will create a simple LangChain Colab Notebook that uses the **[Google Gemini Flash 2.0 model](https://ai.google.dev/gemini-api/docs/models/gemini-v2)** to answer user questions.
 This example below is provided to help you get started assumes you have access to the Gemini API and a basic Python environment.
 However, you are required to develop and submit your project using Google Colab.

 Project Submission Form: